rita-bi/Data-Science-for-Business/README.md

 (https://www.ritabini-analytics.com/)

-Welcome to my portfolio — a curated collection of end-to-end data science projects designed to solve real business challenges around growth, marketing effectiveness, and behavioural insights.
+Welcome to my portfolio, a curated collection of end-to-end data science projects designed to solve real business challenges around growth, marketing effectiveness, and behavioural insights.
-Each project combines advanced analytics with practical business thinking, aiming to unlock value from data and guide smarter decision-making.
+Each project combines advanced data modeling with practical business thinking, aiming to unlock value from data and guide smarter decision-making.

 🔍 **What You'll Find Here**: this portfolio centres on three key pillars of growth-focused analytics:

 ![image](https://github.com/user-attachments/assets/b998ea8a-6f45-466f-bf66-c7a0bb2711fa)

-Understanding who your customers are — and how they behave — is the foundation of effective marketing.
+Understanding who your customers are, and how they behave, is the foundation of effective marketing.
 These projects explore:

 - Identifying distinct customer groups based on behavioural patterns and purchasing signals
 - Predicting customer actions using classification and regression models